justmarkham/kaggle-allstate/allstate-paper.md

 4. **Features to represent past quotes:** When anticipating the model building process, I knew from item #4 of data exploration (above) that the final quote before purchase would have the best predictive power of the actual purchase.
 Given that I only wanted to make a single prediction per customer, my plan was to only use that final quote before purchase (for each customer) as the input to the model.
 That seemed to waste a lot of available (and potentially useful) data, but I had a difficult time conceptualizing how to effectively integrate the not-final-quote data into the model.
 I came up with two solutions:
 	* I used "shopping_pt" as a continuous feature, since it represented the number of quotes a customer requested before purchasing.
 My theory (based on data exploration #4) was that a higher shopping_pt indicated a greater likelihood that the customer would simply choose the last quote, making shopping_pt a useful predictor.
 	* I created a new continuous feature called "stability", which was a number between 0 and 1 that represented how much a given customer changed their plan options during the quoting process.
 I created the formula stability=(numquotes - uniqueplansviewed + 1)/numquotes.
 For example, a customer who requested 8 quotes but only looked at 3 different plan combinations would have a stability of (8-3+1)/8 = 0.75, whereas if they had looked at 8 different plan combinations, their stability would be (8-8+1)/8 = 0.125.
 My theory was that a low stability would indicate a high likelihood of changing options between a customer's final quote and actual purchase.

+5. **Feature to represent plan frequency:**
+	* I created a "planfreq" continous feature that was simply the frequency with which a given plan occurred across all customers.
+My theory was that a plan with a low frequency might indicate a greater likelihood of switching options, since perhaps that combination of options is unpopular for a reason.

 ## Challenges with the Data